vmware/vmware-aria-operations-integration-sdk/README.md

   ERROR: Unable to build Docker file at /Users/user/code/management-packs/test:
    The command '/bin/sh -c pip3 install -r adapter_requirements.txt --upgrade' returned a non-zero code: 1
   ```
-  The solution for cases 1 and 2 is to fix the typo/command by editing the Dockerfile.
-For case 3, however, the solution might need to be evident at first sight.
+  The solution for case 1 to fix the typo/command by editing the Dockerfile.
+For case 2, however, the solution might not be evident at first sight.
 Since the error
-  comes from building the image itself, we can run `docker build .` directly on the project's root directory and look at the stack trace for clues.
+  comes from building the image itself, we can run `docker build .` in the project's root directory and look at the stack trace for clues.

 </details>